jnseawright/practice-of-multimethod/README.md

-# The Practice of Multi-Method Research
+# practice-of-multimethod
-This repository contains supporting materials, exercises, code, and data for the book, the Practice of Multi-Method Research, by Jason Seawright and Kendra Koivu.
-Here you will find chapter-by-chapter exercises, discussion questions, code examples for several quantitative and otherwise computer-intensive elements of multi-method design, and supporting data sets.
-These may be of some stand-alone value, and are freely available for use, but will be most interpretable and of greatest worth in conjunction with the book they were designed to support.
+Supporting materials, exercises, code, and data for the book, the Practice of Multi-Method Research.